 Klara Jelinkova

-Before joining Harvard, Klara held a variety of IT leadership positions in higher education.
-From 2016 to 2021, she was the Vice President for International Operations and IT and Chief Information Officer at Rice University, where she led in the creation and development of a new IT organization.
-She was responsible for strategic technology issues ranging from governance, policy, and resource allocation to protocol, organization, and operational issues connected to Rice's global footprint and interest.
-Under her leadership, Rice University received two CIO 100 Innovation Awards (2018, 2019).
+Before her time at Harvard, Klara held various IT leadership roles in higher education.
+From 2016 to 2021, she was Vice President for International Operations and IT and Chief Information Officer at Rice University.
+There, she spearheaded the creation of a new IT organization, addressing strategic technology issues from governance and policy to operational matters related to Rice's global interests.
+Under her leadership, Rice received two CIO 100 Innovation Awards (2018, 2019).
+Klara also taught courses on innovation and new technologies as an Adjunct Professor at the Jones Graduate School of Business.